Rainymood/rainymood.github.io/_pages/projects.md

 <img src="/assets/teasers/project-neural-network2.png">

-**Description:** To understand how neural networks work I decided to build my own.
+**Description:** To better understand how neural networks work, I decided to build my own without any external libraries.
 I livestreamed my process on twitch and the code can be found on Github.

 **Technologies:** Python, numpy